PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-05 17:37:41
+Last updated: 2024-04-05 17:38:14
-Random Quote: Jessica: "I miss you."
-Morty: "You miss the old me.
-You miss someone that loved you so much, you never had to love him back." - Morty Smith
+Random Quote: I want you to allow yourself to aknowledge the pain that you so clearly feel. - Fabiola Torres